steeleb/ROSS_RS_mini_tools/landsat_c2/README.md

 ## File descriptions:

+Completed:

+-   PointsToJSON.Rmd: from a user-defined list of Latitudes and Longitudes, create a JSON file for easy loading as an ee.FeatureCollection for the Stack Pull scripts.

 In development:

--   PointsToFeatureCollection.Rmd: from a user-defined list of Latitudes and Longitudes, create an earth engine feature collection of points for use in the Stack Pull scripts.

 -   NHDPlusPointIntersect.Rmd: from a user-defined list of Latitudes and Longitudes, create an earth engine feature collection of lake polygons from the NHDPlus package.